GEOS-EUDR-RepoHub/Metadatabase-geodata/README.md

 This folder provides detailed documentation supporting the dataset catalog.
 It includes:

 - **Methodological description**
-  Overview of how datasets were identified and collected, including the search period, search strategies, and the criteria used for dataset selection and inclusion in the catalog.
+  Overview of how datasets were identified and collected, including the search period (although this is an ongoing effort), search strategies, and the criteria used for dataset selection and inclusion in the catalog.

 - **Column reference guide**
   Detailed descriptions of each column in the dataset catalog, clarifying meaning and units (where applicable).